Scheduling & Cron Jobs

 enabled: true

-timezone: "America/New_York"
+timezone: 'America/New_York'

-description: "Generate weekly reports every Monday at 9 AM ET"
+description: 'Generate weekly reports every Monday'

 data:

-report_type: "weekly"
+report_type: 'weekly'

-Multiple Schedules for Same Agent
+#Multiple Schedules for Same Agent

 schedules: